gingerbeardman/NotifiCLI/README.md

 ```

 > **Note**: macOS caches app icons.
 After using a new icon for the first time, a **reboot is required** for the icon to appear correctly in Notification Center.
+>
+> [!WARNING]
+> **Notification Preferences Bloat**
+> Each custom icon variant you create acts as a unique app bundle with its own settings.
+This means your **System Settings > Notifications** list will grow with an entry for every app icon you add (e.g., `NotifiCLI-Slack`, `NotifiCLI-Terminal`).
+Be selective with which icons you generate if you want to keep that list tidy!

 ## Troubleshooting
 **"Error requesting auth: Notifications are not allowed"**